liudonghua123/elpa/README.md

 ---

 ## Installation

+This package is on GNU ELPA, so you can type
+`M-x package-install RET hiddenquote`

+to install it.

-You can follow these steps:
+Alternatively, you can follow these steps:

 - Download and open up a terminal in hiddenquote dir.
 - `make`